 In the third part of our 'achieving your goals' series, lifestyle coach Effie Parnell-Hopkinson explains how to take ownership and responsibility for goals in order to stay on track.

+However, if you feel tired of starting again… and again, then I am here to help you find ways to flip your perspective, take ownership and responsibility.
 This may sound very overwhelming but trust me, it is a great mindset to develop for not only your health and fitness goals but for other aspects of your life, including business and relationships.